 The main objective of this handbook is to acquaint the parents and students with the general routines and procedures of New Lenox School District #122.
 After you have familiarized yourself with the contents, you will want to keep this booklet in a convenient place for future reference.
+This handbook is only a summary of Board Policies place for future reference.
 This handbook is only a summary of Board Policies governing the district.
 The handbook may be amended during the school year without notice.